 Obviously, the kinds of results you are looking to see are going to influence the types of exercises that you start doing on a regular basis.
-We've included the Day 1 workout video for our free 5 Day Challenge above to help you get off to a strong start, if you'd like to follow along with a free workout plan that combines a wide variety of training methods (HIIT, cardio, strength, total body toning, Pilates, yoga & more) to help you feel more fit by the end of the week.
-We also recommend Subscribing to Fitness Blender on YouTube for over 500 free full length workout videos (with new releases every week).
+We've included the Day 1 workout video for our free 5 Day Challenge — Strong and Lean above to help you get off to a strong start, if you'd like to follow along with a free workout plan that combines a wide variety of training methods (HIIT, cardio, strength, total body toning, Pilates, yoga & more) to help you feel more fit by the end of the week.
+We also recommend Subscribing to Fitness Blender on YouTube for over 500 free full length workout videos (with regular new releases).

 Here’s a breakdown by goal of how long after you start training you should expect to notice your workouts creating a change in your body’s abilities and composition.

 How long after you start working out do you gain muscle?